Introduction to SABER Error Covariance Model

 \[\begin{split}\begin{cases} \hat{x} = \textbf{V}^T x \\ \hat{\textbf{B}} = \textbf{V}^T \textbf{B} \textbf{V} \end{cases}\end{split}\]

+Additionally, a balance operator K, a linear transformation which enforces physical constraints (such as hydrostatic or geostrophic balance) is included in the model B [Ban08].
 Also, an interpolation operator T may be included to transform from the grid used for modeling B to the model grid.
 This will make a general model for B a series of matrix multiplications similar to the one shown below:

 (18)\[\textbf{B} = \textbf{TVK} \boldsymbol{\Sigma} \textbf{C} \boldsymbol{\Sigma} \textbf{K}^T \textbf{V}^T \textbf{T}^T\]

 In the calculation of the analysis increment (see Eq.
 (17)), B is applied at the front of the expression for the increment vector.
 In the block chain model, this matrix multiplication is implemented as the application, from left to right, of the series of blocks in Eq.
 (18).
 So, first the adjoints of the outer blocks are applied in reverse order.
-Then, the central block, which is considered to be auto-adjoint, is applied.
+Next, the central block, which is considered to be auto-adjoint, is applied.
 Then, the direct outer blocks are applied in forward order (indicated as TL: tangent linear):

 ../../../_images/figure_saber_blocks_2.jpg